xgpxg/aiway/README_en.md

 ## Contributing

-Issues and Pull Requests are welcome to help improve aiway!
+Welcome to submit Issues and Pull Requests to help improve aiway!